 - In a large, heavy saucepan over medium heat, combine the sugar, corn syrup, water, and salt.
 Stir until the sugar is melted.

-- Dip your decapitated whisk into the sugar syrup and hold it over the pot to let the sugar drip back into container for a second.
+- Dip your decapitated whisk into the sugar syrup and hold it over the pot to let the sugar drip back into container for a couple of seconds.
 Holding the whisk a foot (30 cm) above the parchment, swing the whisk back and forth so that thin strands of sugar fall on the paper.
 Repeat this a few more times until you have a nice nest of spun sugar.

-Tips for making candy floss:
+Top tips for making candy floss:

-To make a decapitated whisk, snip the tines at the end of a wire whisk with a wire cutter so you have straight metal branches
+To make a decapitated whisk, snip the tines at the end of a wire whisk with a wire cutter so you have straight metal branches.

 You might also like…